 Why is it important to have simple and streamlined workflows?
 Well, it’s important because it helps your employees execute tasks consistently on a daily basis.
 It also helps your employees avoid being stressed out.
 As we’ve discussed, people get stressed out and overwhelmed when they don’t know what’s expected of them.

-Workflows are also good for the customers because they absolutely take notice of these sort of things.
+Workflows are also good for the customers because they absolutely take notice of these sorts of things.
 We’ve all been in restaurants that have poor service, long waits, dirty bathrooms, etc., right?
 Do those kinds of things make you want to keep coming back to that restaurant?

 For tips on getting started, check out our blog post, How to Create a Simple, Effective Restaurant Workflow